Terminology

 Most commands accept filters.
 See Filters for a more complete discussion.

-Taskwarrior performs a Garbage Collect (gc) operation whenever it is necessary.
-Tasks that are deleted and completed are moved from thepending.data file to the completed.data file.
-This process keeps thepending.data file compact and fast to read, and keeps the ID numbers as low as possible.
+Taskwarrior rebuilds the “working set” whenever it is necessary.
+Tasks that are deleted and completed are moved out of the working set.
+This process keeps the working set compact and fast to read, and keeps the ID numbers as low as possible.

-Although gc can be disabled, to keep the ID numbers static, this is considered a bad idea.
+Although rebuilding can be disabled, to keep the ID numbers static, this is considered a bad idea.

 hooks